maxinehsu/summary-visualizations/README.md

 ### Question 4
 7. Created bar chart of time spent completing computational biology coursework amongst respondents. :arrow_left:
-   - **6/21/24** | Have to debug.
-For some reason the x-axis labels are being sorted in ascending order even though I never sorted them as such.
-As a result, the numerical labels, when shown, are way off (and in the wrong order).
+   - **6/26/24** | Still have to debug.
+The numerical labels are in the correct order, but offset from their appropriate positions.

 ### Question 10
 8. Created bar chart of graduation statistics.